bhauman/bhauman.github.com/drafts/housing-bubble.md

 rain, the plastic sheets overlap each other as shingles on a roof would.

-Thats why there are outer lines in the diagram above.
+That's why there are outer lines in the diagram above.
 They account for the overlap that is needed to provide for the shingling of the plastic sheets.